Marantaceae

-The Marantaceae are a family, the arrowroot family, of flowering plants consisting of 31 genera and around 530 species, defining it as one of the most species-rich families in its order.
+The Marantaceae are a family, the arrowroot family, or the prayer plant family, of flowering plants consisting of 28 genera and around 530 species, defining it as one of the most species-rich families in its order.
 Species of this family are found in lowland tropical forests of Africa, Asia, and the Americas.
 The majority (80%) of the species are found in the American tropics, followed by Asian (11%) and African (9%) tropics.
 They are commonly called the prayer-plant family and are also known for their unique secondary pollination presentation.

 Description

 The plants usually have underground rhizomes or tubers.
 The leaves are arranged in two rows with the petioles having a sheathing base.
 The leaf blade is narrow or broad with pinnate veins running parallel to the midrib.
 The petiole may be winged, and swollen into a pulvinus at the base.

 The inflorescence is a spike or panicle, enclosed by spathe-like bracts.
 The flowers are small and often inconspicuous, irregular, and bisexual, usually with an outer three free sepals and an inner series of three petaloid-like segments, tube-like in appearance.
 The fruit is either fleshy or a loculicidal capsule.
+Many species have only a single stamen and that stamen has only a single locule, an oddity they share only with the genus Canna.

 Taxonomy

 The APG II system, of 2003 (unchanged from the APG system, 1998), also recognizes this family, and assigns it to the order Zingiberales in the clade commelinids in the monocots.
 The Marantaceae are considered the most derived family in this group due to the extreme reduction in both stamens and carpels.

-The family consists of 29 genera with about 570 known species, found in the tropical areas of the world except in Australia.
+The family consists of 28 genera with about 570 known species, found in the tropical areas of the world except in Australia.
 The biggest concentration is in the Americas, with seven genera in Africa, and six in Asia.